Engineering T-levels

 Specialist content is structured into different occupational specialisms, which correspond to the standards listed on the relevant occupational map.
 Occupational specialisms ensure students develop the knowledge and skills necessary to achieve a level of competence needed to enter employment in the occupational specialism, and are organised around ‘performance outcomes’ that indicate what the student will be able to do, as a result of learning and applying the specified knowledge and skills.

-There are three different occupational specialisms offered at Cirencester College within the Engineering T Level, plus another Engineering course as part of a different T Level:
+There are three different occupational specialisms offered at Cirencester College within the Engineering T Level:

-Each specialism follows the same Core subjects and sits the same 2 Core exams, there are different Employer Set Projects for each pathway, either Design and Development or Manufacturing for Mechanical and Electrical/Electronic Engineering or Manufacturing, Processing and Control for Mechanical Engineering.
-Each of the Occupational Specialisms has its own Occupational Specialism exam at the end of the second year based on a project relevant to that specialism.
+Each specialism follows the same Core subjects and sit the same 2 Core exams, there are different Employer Set Projects for each pathway, either Design and Development for Engineering and Manufacturing for Mechanical and Electrical/Electronic Engineering or Manufacturing, Processing and Control Fitting and Assemblies.
+Each of the Occupational Specialisms have their own Occupational Specialism exam at the end of the second year based on a project relevant to that specialism.

 Entry Requirements

-At least five GCSEs at Grade 4 or above from the core subjects, including Grade 5 in Maths and Grade 4 in English.
+At least five GCSEs at Grade 4 or above from the basket subjects, including Grade 5 in Maths and Grade 4 in English.

 Students with a Grade 5 in Maths will be enrolled on Maths GCSE (Higher tier).
 This course will run from November to May of Year 1, and will support progress on the Engineering T-level.